jtriley/StarCluster/docs/sphinx/faq.rst

 ##########################
 Frequently Asked Questions
 ##########################
-Below are the answers to some frequently asked questions on the StarCluster mailing list.
+Below are answers to some frequently asked questions on the StarCluster mailing list.

 ***********************
 Garbage Packet Received